plasmatech8/plasmatech.dev/docs/DEVOPS.md

 Then name servers are set to Linode name servers (e.g. `ns5.linode.com`)

-Then we can add the domain in the Linode Domains dashboard and add records.
+Then we can add the domain in the Linode Domains dashboard and add DNS records.

 ## SSL/TLS Certificate